 Stone Crab Season

 Living in Florida is gift for many reasons.
 Want to known one of my favorites?
 Here’s a hint; it’s two words: Stone Crabs!
-Being that they are in season, it seems like the perfect time to share a little bit of my love affair with them.
+Being that they are in season from October 15 to May 15, it seems like the perfect time to share a little bit of my love affair with them.
 Check out some of my favorite things about stone crabs.
 PS…I have a short list of some great stone crab spots you might want to try!

 Joe’s Stone Crab

 Lets start with Joes!
 Did you know that when Joe of Joe’s Stone Crab Miami first opened his restaurant in 1913?
 Folks did not know much about stone crabs and they actually did not serve them at the beginning.

 According to the story shared on their website, it was Joe’s meeting with a Harvard scientist that introduced him to this delicacy.
 Together, they realized the claws were delicious when correctly prepared and stone crabs became a hit!

 A Foodie Fave